Mobile Suit Gundam F91: Plot

 Seabook then uses the F91 to return to Frontier IV, where Cosmo Babylonia has already repaired most of the damage to the colony and has fully occupied it.
 He infiltrates the Ronah estate and makes contact with Cecily.
 However, he is forced to flee without her when the guards pursue him.
 Leslie helps Seabook escape Frontier IV, but he suffers a mortal head injury in the process and dies on the return trip to Frontier I. Cecily joins the Crossbone Vanguard under Zabine Chareux's command.
-He helps train Cecily to be a mobile suit pilot and warns her that there are several factions within Cosmo Babylonia working against each others' interests, with one faction working on a secret superweapon codenamed "Bug".
+He helps train Cecily to be a mobile suit pilot and warns her that there are several factions within Cosmo Babylonia working against each other's interests, with one faction working on a secret superweapon codenamed "Bug".
 Seabook returns to Frontier I, where he is again forced by the Federation to help defend the colony against an impending attack by the Crossbone Vanguard.
 Instead, Seabook and the crew of the Space Ark secretly decide to desert and flee to the Moon.

 Cecily is assigned the advanced Vigna Ghina mobile suit and accompanies the Crossbone Vanguard as they break into Frontier I. After a brief but intense skirmish, the Crossbone Vanguard are once again forced to withdraw.
 Seabook encounters Cecily in battle and she decides to defect upon discovering her friends are still alive.
 Carozzo then arrives at Frontier I and deploys the Bugs, automated war machines designed to specifically hunt down humans.
 He believes that Earth's population must be purged to preserve its environment, and intends to use Frontier I as a testing ground for the Bugs.
 Seabook and Cecily work together to destroy the Bugs, with Cecily destroying their mothership.
 Angered, Carozzo deploys in his own mobile armor, the Rafflesia, and battles Seabook and Cecily.
-The Vigna Ghina is destroyed, ejecting Cecily into space and Seabook destroys the Rafflesia in response.
+The Vigna Ghina is destroyed, ejecting Cecily into space, and Seabook destroys the Rafflesia in response.
 Zabine arrives on the scene, but decides to spare Seabook and the Space Ark due to his disagreement over Carozzo's use of the Bugs and Rafflesia.
 After a desperate search, Seabook is able to find and rescue Cecily as the Space Ark arrives to pick them up.